In previous articles in this series we…

 - Ingredients that are similar to our skin are ingredients that our skin understands.
 It knows how to use the components of these ingredients to repair itself.
 On the other hand, when we slather on something that’s not natural, pure, or uncomplicated for our skin, it doesn’t know what to do with it, it gets smothered, and congested.

-- Breathable ingredients are ingredients that are lipid-rich and plant based.
+- Breathable ingredients are ingredients that are lipid-rich and plant-based.
+Example: jojoba oil

 Second, the ingredients are anti-inflammatory

-- Anti-inflammatory ingredients, as the name suggests will sooth and calm our skin thanks to their ability to bring down inflammation.
+- Anti-inflammatory ingredients, as the name suggests will soothe and calm our skin thanks to their ability to bring down inflammation.

-- These ingredients are often heavily packed with antioxidants
+- These ingredients are often heavily packed with antioxidants.
+Example: green tea

 Third, the ingredients repair your barrier